-- 10. Perusal of the impugned advertisement on record it can be seen that the QR Code is not displayed in the impugned advertisement.
+- 10. Perusal of the impugned advertisement on record it can be seen that the QR Code is displayed in the impugned advertisement, but it is not detectable.
 It certainly proves the violation of MahaRERA Order No. 46/2023 and Order No. 46A/2023 on the part of the respondent.
 Consequently this promoter is liable for violation of mandatory provision of QR Code. - 11.
-The next charge against the respondent is that the impugned advertisement doesn't contain MahaRERA registration number and MahaRERA website address as required, and thereby he has violated the provision of Section 11(2) of the RERA Act, 2016.
-At this juncture, it is necessary to go through section 11(2) of the Act, 2016, which reads as under:-
+The next charge against the respondent is that the impugned advertisement doesn't contain MahaRERA website address as required, and thereby he has violated the provision of Section 11(2) of the RERA Act, 2016.
+At this juncture, it is necessary to go through section 11(2) of the Act, 2016, which reads as under :-

-"Section 11(2): The advertisement or prospectus issued or published by the promoter shall mention prominently the website address of the Authority, wherein all details of the registered project have been entered and include the registration number obtained from the Authority and such other matters incidental thereto."
+"Section 11(2) :- The advertisement or prospectus issued or published by the promoter shall mention prominently the website address of the Authority, wherein all details of the registered project have been entered and include the registration number obtained from the Authority and such other matters incidental thereto."

-On careful perusal of the Section 11(2) manifestly shows it is imperative on the part of the promoter to mention the RERA Registration number of the project as well as MahaRERA website address prominently in the advertisement of the project issued by him.
-On perusal of the impugned advertisement, it appears it does not contain MahaRERA Registration number as well as MahaRERA website address.
-Therefore, it has been explicitly proves that the respondent has violated the provision of Section 11(2) of the RERA Act, 2016 by publishing the impugned advertisement without containing the MahaRERA registration number of his real estate project and MahaRERA website address.
+12. On careful perusal of the Section 11(2) manifestly shows it is imperative on the part of the promoter to mention the RERA Registration number of the project as well as MahaRERA website address prominently in the advertisement of the project issued by him.
+On perusal of the impugned advertisement, it appears it does not contain MahaRERA website address.
+Therefore, it has been explicitly proves that the respondent has violated the provision of Section 11(2) of the RERA Act, 2016 by publishing the impugned advertisement without containing the MahaRERA website address.
 In view of this, provision of Section 61 of the Act, 2016 has to be invoked in the present matter.